phillipkluge/catapult-software/README.md

 	-Outputs object distance and max distance to the display -Wiring instructions and reference pics are included in the folder

+For sensor_motor_wo_screen:

+	-Identical to the code that includes the screen, just with it disabled so there is no need to wire that up -This makes it easier to wire, but harder to see what is happening and to debug it if there are any problems

 If you need to contact me for any reason, do so over Discord: @PhillipJK#8190 or email: kluge@ualberta.ca